 Through the 1950s and 1960s, Oregon falconers were loosely connected through small groups and circles, but there was no organization.
 In these early days of falconry, there were falconers out there trapping passage hawks and raising eyases without the help of many books or the Internet (click here for a list of names of early falconers).
 Some of those falconers are still here in Oregon today, hunting hawks and training falcons (Richard Hoyer, Dan Fenske, Larry & Karen Cottrell, and Ron Kearney, among others).

 In 1973, falconers in our state began gathering to discuss how to make sure our sport stayed legal and alive after the USFWS and NAFA announcements.
 This group named themselves the Oregon Committee for Legal Falconry and Raptor Management.
-It wasn’t until 1977 that OFA formed as the official club of Oregon falconers (History of OFA).
+It wasn’t until late 1977 that OFA formed as the official club of Oregon falconers (History of OFA).
 Five years later, Oregon’s first Falconry Regulations (Administrative Rules) were passed.

 Oregon’s Rich History with Falconry